| CONTINUING

 Of the 15 required hours:

-- Up to 5 hours can be accumulated for serving as an appointed
+One hour must be on Engineering Ethics Up to 5 hours may be self study Up to 5 hours can be accumulated for serving as an appointed

-official or on the committee of a professional technical society
+official or on the committee of a professional technical society15 hours can be taken of a patent10 hours can be taken for publishing a book, article

-MTS Houston Section is fully committed to assisting its
+or paper MTS Houston Section is fully committed to assisting its

 members achieve the necessary number of PDHs for license renewal.
 Members